oc-elixir-elm/diamondback-railroad/README.md

 * A *grid* consisting of a matrix of squares.
 * A *perimeter* of squares that runs around the grid.
 The background color of the perimiter is set differently from the grid to tell them apart.
+* Around the perimeter is a *frame* that provides a decorative border around the game.
+I'm thinking about extending the right or bottom siide of the frame to contain a *console* to control the game.
 * The *board* consists of the combination of the grid and perimeter.
 * *Pieces* numbered in *ascending* order.
 Each piece occupies a square on the board.
 There are no pieces in the perimeter at the beginning of the game